daiyi/blog/source/_posts/so-I-can-work-longer-so-I-can-earn-more.md

 ## —

-I was talking to someone I met at my first [game jam](http://www.berlinminijam.de) (!!!), and he responded to my usual yearnings for mountains immediately by identifying it as an addiction.
+I was talking to someone I met at my first [game jam](http://www.berlinminijam.de) (!!!) last month, and he responded to my usual yearnings for mountains immediately by identifying it as an addiction.
 I felt pretty put off by this because addiction is a word for bad things, but a couple days later it came up in my thoughts again.
 I am dependent on movement and freedom for happiness and I feel withdrawal when I don't have these things, no matter how many other social/intellectual/career/emotional/artistic needs I'm hitting.

 > I `{ exercise | hang out in nature | chill in mountains }`,
   so I can work longer,